awsdocs/aws-proton-administrator-guide/doc_source/ag-infrastructure-tmp-files.md

     Value: !Ref 'ContainerSecurityGroup'
 ```

-The IaC files shown in [Example 1](#ag-env-cfn-example) and [Example 3](#ag-proton-env-cfn-example) produce slightly different CloudFormation stacks in the way that parameters are displayed when using the CloudFormation console to view stack templates\.
-The *Example 1* CloudFormation stack template file displays the parameter labels \(keys\) in the stack template view while the *Example 3* AWS Proton CloudFormation infrastructure stack template file displays the parameter values\.
-AWS Proton input parameters *don’t* appear in the CloudFormation stack parameters view\.
+The IaC files in [Example 1](#ag-env-cfn-example) and [Example 3](#ag-proton-env-cfn-example) produce slightly different CloudFormation stacks\.
+Parameters are displayed differently in the stack template files\.
+The *Example 1* CloudFormation stack template file displays the parameter labels \(keys\) in the stack template view\.
+The *Example 3* AWS Proton CloudFormation infrastructure stack template file displays the parameter values\.
+AWS Proton input parameters *don’t* appear in the console CloudFormation stack parameters view\.

 In [Example 4](#ag-proton-svc-cfn-example), the AWS Proton service IaC file corresponds with [Example 2](#ag-svc-cfn-example)\.

-## Example 4: AWS Proton service instance IaC file<a name="ag-proton-svc-cfn-example"></a>
+#### Example 4: AWS Proton service instance IaC file<a name="ag-proton-svc-cfn-example"></a>

 ```
 AWSTemplateFormatVersion: '2010-09-09'